raspberrypilearning/club-mentoring/en/step_2.md

 --- task ---

 **Review** the roles within a Code Club.
-Which tasks within these roles do you think you are best suited to?
+Which tasks within the mentors role do you think you are best suited to?

 --- /task ---